ninth-mind/auth-starter-2.0/README.md

   2) Instagram authentication doesn't return user email.
   3) All login related routes live under `/c/login` route
   4) This uses both SASS and LESS Preprocessors.
 LESS is used with AntD Design Language and Components found [here](https://ant.design/)
+  5) You have to setup a Google app to send emails using nodemailer from google.
+[Video here](https://www.youtube.com/watch?v=JJ44WA_eV8E)

 ### TODO
 Todos are kept in the auth-starter-2.0 repo's issues.